-3) Choose MAINTENANCE > SNMP > SNMP v3 > SNMP Group and click + Add to load the following page.
-Create a group named nms-monitor, enable authentication and privacy, and add View to Read View and Notify View.
+3) Choose MAINTENANCE > SNMP > SNMP v3 > SNMP Group and click \bigoplus Add to load the following page.
+Create a group with the name of nms-monitor, enable authentication and privacy, and add View to Read View and Notify View.
 Click Create.